Michigan State Police: Miscellaneous information

-The department's value statement is: A PROUD tradition of SERVICE through EXCELLENCE, INTEGRITY, and COURTESY.
+The department's value statement is: "A PROUD tradition of SERVICE through EXCELLENCE, INTEGRITY, and COURTESY".
 The department requires that the emphasized words be shown in capitalized print when the statement is reproduced in any fashion.

-The department's work sites are called "Posts," much as a local police department's offices are referred to as "stations."
+The department's work sites are called "Posts", much as a local police department's offices are referred to as "stations".
 Many MSP posts are similarly designed and feature a distinctive two-story architectural style with a front door centered above exterior steps to the first level and a sandstone center section engraved with the state seal and the words "Michigan State Police".
 Many of these buildings were built in the 1930s in the years following The Great Depression just before World War II.

-To date, 53 Michigan State Police Troopers have died in the line of duty.
+To date, 56 Michigan State Police Troopers have died in the line of duty.
+The most recent according to the Officer Down Memorial Page is Trooper/Motor Carrier Officer Daniel Kerstetter who, on September 13, 2024, was performing a routine traffic stop and inspection of a semi-truck driving in the left lane of northbound Interstate 75 in the Lincoln Park area of the Detroit metro, as Michigan state law recommends heavy commercial vehicles travel in the right two lanes of highways and the left lane is off-limits, when a female driver who had collapsed at the wheel of her white SUV due to a seizure swerved across the highway, bounced off the concrete barrier on the right shoulder, and then sped down the right shoulder of the expressway before smashing head-long into the back of Kerstetter's patrol SUV, crushing it between her vehicle and the semi he was inspecting.
+The Lincoln Park and Southgate Police Departments, Kerstetter's supervisor, MSP MCO Sergeant Ramsden, and other MSP troopers, officers, and sheriff's deputies, along with Good Samaritans who saw the crash and pulled over to assist, waited for the arrival of the Southgate and Lincoln Park Fire Departments and private EMS services to help Kerstetter and the seizure victim.
+Kerstetter's body was removed from the mangled remains of his vehicle with the Jaws of Life and transported by ambulance with police escort, including members of the Detroit Police Department that secured intersections all the along the way ahead of the escort, to Detroit Receiving Hospital, where he was put on life support for two days before his family requested his organs be donated and he was taken off of it.
+He had only been on the force for almost two years before his untimely death.
+The seizure victim also died in the collision.

-As of January 2019, the Director of the MSP is Colonel Joseph Gasper.
-He was appointed to the position of Director by Governor Gretchen Whitmer and was preceded by Col. Kriste Kibbey Etue.
+As of January 2024, the Director of the MSP is Colonel James Grady II.
+He was appointed to the position of Director by Governor Gretchen Whitmer and was preceded by Col. Joe Gasper.

 Recruits must complete an intensive twenty-six week training academy prior to being confirmed as a Trooper.
 The paramilitaristic, residential school is held at the MSP Training Academy in Lansing, MI.

-Troopers are issued the Glock 17 Gen 5 9mm handgun for their sidearm.